TempeHS/2024IST_Ismail.R_Vorcer/README.md

 - **Monsters**: Dodge monsters shooting fireballs at you while collecting coins.
 - **Coins**: Collect all the coins while avoiding the green monsters shooting at the player.
 - **Flags**: To move to the next level, you need to touch the flag at the end of the level.
 - **Goal**: Complete both levels by collecting coins, dodging monsters.
 After collecting everything and reaching the final flag, you would be awarded with a win screen.

+### Game Screenshots

 ## Developer Documentation